Books Every Software Engineer Should Read

 I've read a good amount of books this year.

-That's why for the past couple of books I started to incorporate a different strategy which has helped me recall information much better.
+That's why I started to incorporate a different strategy for the past couple of months, which has helped me recall information much better.

 Why Read Books?